-If all three steps are completed without error, the ECU is CONDITIONALLY REQUIRED to overwrite its current attested time with the time it has just downloaded, and to generate a new token for the next request to the Time Server.
+If all steps are completed without error, the ECU SHOULD overwrite its current attested time with the time it has just downloaded.

-If any check fails, the ECU is CONDITIONALLY REQUIRED to NOT overwrite its current attested time, to jump to the last step (Create and send version report), and to report the error.
+If any check fails, the ECU SHOULD NOT overwrite its current attested time, but SHOULD jump to the last step (Create and send version report) to report the error.

-Changes to check Root metadata In order to prevent a new Time Server from accidentally causing a rollback warning, the clock will be reset when switching to a new Time Server.
-To do this, check the Time Server key after updating to the most recent Root metadata file.
-If the Time Server key is listed in the Root metadata and has been rotated, reset the clock used to set the expiration of metadata to a minimal value (e.g., zero, or any time that is guaranteed to not be in the future based on other evidence).
-It will be updated in the next cycle.

-Changes to partial verification Secondaries As partial verification Secondaries only check the Targets metadata from the Director repository, the Time Server key on these ECUs will be checked when verifying the Targets metadata.
-To do this, check the Time Server key after verifying the most recent Targets metadata file.
-If the Time Server key is listed in the Targets metadata and has been rotated, reset the clock used to determine the expiration of metadata to a minimal value as described above.

-Time Server key compromise In the event of a Time Server key compromise, an attacker would be able to return a time attestation that contains an arbitrary time.
-The attacker could then either:

-- Make all metadata appear to be expired.
-If the Time Server returns a time far in the future, the vehicle would interpret all Uptane metadata as expired.
+- 3.1.1.4 Changes to check Root metadata In order to prevent a new time source from accidentally causing a rollback warning, the clock will be reset as follows: check the time source key after updating to the most recent Root metadata file.
+If the key is listed in the Root metadata has been rotated, reset the clock used to set the expiration of metadata to a minimal value (e.g., zero, or any time that is guaranteed to not be in the future based on other evidence).
+It will be updated in the next cycle. - 3.1.1.5 Changes to partial verification Secondaries As partial verification Secondaries only check the Targets metadata from the Director repository, the time source keys on these ECUs will be checked when verifying the Targets metadata.
+To do this, check the key after verifying the most recent Targets metadata file.
+If the external time source key is listed in the Targets metadata and has been rotated, reset the clock used to determine the expiration of metadata to a minimal value as described above. - 3.1.1.6 Time source key compromise In the event of a key compromise for an external time source, an attacker would be able to return a time attestation that contains an arbitrary time.
+The attacker could then either: - Make all metadata appear to be expired.
+If the returned time is far in the future, the vehicle would interpret all Uptane metadata as expired.
 The vehicle would be unable to verify the metadata, thus creating a denial of service. - Make expired metadata appear to be current.
-If the Time Server returns a time in the past, Uptane metadata that was valid at that point in the past will seem current to the vehicle, thus allowing for a freeze attack.
+If the returned time is in the past, Uptane metadata that was valid at that point in the past will seem current to the vehicle, thus allowing for a freeze attack.
 This cannot be used for a rollback attack as the ECU will not accept a time earlier than the time of their previous update.

-All of these attacks can be mitigated by rotating the Time Server key in Root metadata, as described in Managing signing keys and metadata expiration.
+All of these attacks can be mitigated by rotating any key associated with an external time in Root metadata, as described in Managing signing keys and metadata expiration.

-What suppliers should do
+3.2 What suppliers should do